TeigLevingston/Hailo_Engine_Example/README.md

 Additionally, since I don’t copy and paste code from Github or SO without understanding it, I wanted to document the process of creating and calling the Hailo8 inferencing engine.
 Hopefully, if anyone reads this, they'll find it helpful.
 Comments are welcome.

 This is example code for my use so it isn't production ready.
-All of the functions are in a single file to make it a little easier to debug it and see what is going on as the model loads and answers the infer calls. there are also way too many comments but they are my notes for understanding the process.
+All of the functions are in a single file to make it a little easier to debug it and see what is going on as the model loads and answers the infer calls.
+There are also way too many comments but they are my notes for understanding the process.